SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_Config_Manager.md

 When a message arrives from a probe reporting that a transport stream is down (i.e. the Port Status parameter is down for a given transport stream), a new row will be added to the **Transport Stream Reconfiguration Table**.

 - In case of manual reconfiguration, the possible configuration options will be displayed in the **Manual Reconfiguration Selection** column.
 When you select one of these options, a new message will be added to the message queue.
-- In case of automatic reconfiguration, if there are reconfiguration options available, the driver will automatically start reconfiguring.
-The driver will try all possible configurations until a reconfiguration succeeds.
-Note that between every reconfiguration, the driver will wait for a certain amount of time (configurable via the **Delay** parameter on the **Options** page).
-When every possible configuration has been tried and has failed, the driver will wait for an additional amount of time (configurable via the **Sliding Window** parameter on the **Options** page).
+- In case of automatic reconfiguration, if there are reconfiguration options available, the connector will automatically start reconfiguring.
+The connector will try all possible configurations until a reconfiguration succeeds.
+Note that between every reconfiguration, the connector will wait for a certain amount of time (configurable via the **Delay** parameter on the **Options** page).
+When every possible configuration has been tried and has failed, the connector will wait for an additional amount of time (configurable via the **Sliding Window** parameter on the **Options** page).

 ### Configuration